 - Container manufacturers

 - Manning - Seafarers / Technical Vessel Management

 B. High-Risk Countries

 Introduction: Maersk conducts country risk mapping to assess the risk perception at a country level

-The objective of the Country Risk Mapping is to assess the risk perception at a country level on four aspects which guide the Maersk Responsible Procurement (RP) programme - Corruption, Environment, Labour Practices and Human Rights.
+The objective of the Country Risk Mapping is to assess the risk perception at a country level on four aspects which guide the Maersk Sustainable Procurement (RP) programme - Corruption, Environment, Labour Practices and Human Rights.
 This is then used along with high risk categories to identify the high risk category-country combination and to drive focused RP compliance for high risk suppliers in high risk countries.

 C. Supplier sustainability guidance